rust-lang/book/second-edition/nostarch/chapter12.md

 ```

 This output is better, we now have a reasonable error message.
 However, we also
-have a bunch of extra information we don't want to give to our users.
+have a bunch of extra information we don’t want to give to our users.
 So
-perhaps using the technique we used in Listing 9-8 isn't the best to use here;
+perhaps using the technique we used in Listing 9-8 isn’t the best to use here;
 a call to `panic!` is more appropriate for a programming problem rather than a
 usage problem anyway, as we discussed in Chapter 9.
 Instead, we can use the
 other technique we learned about in that chapter: returning a `Result` that can